talkfelipe/demo-repo/README.md

 #Demo

-I'm using this file as an exercise to learn how to use git and github
+I'm using this file as an exercise to learn how to use git and github!